 Get creative with your cards.

-By that I mean get creative with the actual shape and even size of your cards.
+By that, I mean get creative with your cards’ actual shape and even size.

 A creative business card proves that you stand out, and so does your business.